industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 The PROFINET IO Connector requires Layer 2 access within the IED to enable a communication with the PLC.

 > [!NOTE]
-> From version ied-os-1.3.0-57, Layer 2 can be configured after onboarding of IED.
+> From version 1.3.0-57 of IED firmware (ied-os-1.3.0-57), Layer 2 can be configured after onboarding of IED.
 Previous versions support setting Layer 2  **only** during onboarding.

+Both options are described in the following subsections.

 ### Configure IED Layer 2 access during onboarding of IED